hcarter333/rm-rbn-history/docs/add_qsos.md

 2. Commit the file.

 The worklow action will pull the data from the file, add it to the database, and then delete the contents of the file as described in [#12]([url](https://github.com/hcarter333/rm-rbn-history/issues/12#issue-1568438805)) .

+At preent, the frquency is alwasy assigned to 14058.4.
+This will be changed eventually (by #53 ) so that an actual frquency can be specified.